-- A Obtain {12-lead EKG}. - A ◆ Wide complex bradycardia in a renal dialysis pt should spark consideration of treatment of hyperkalemia: Calcium Chloride 1 g. - A For adequate perfusion, observe and monitor. - A For poor perfusion: - Consider Atropine 0.5 mg IV, up to total of 3 mg. - If treatments are ineffective begin pacing: - If time permits, Midazolam 2 mg slow IV prior to pacing. - Set at 70 BPM, 20 mA and increase until mechanical capture is obtained.
+- A Obtain {12-lead EKG}. - A ◆ Wide complex bradycardia patients should spark consideration of treatment of hyperkalemia.
+Patients should be given both Calcium Chloride 1 g (calcium chloride or gluconate) and Sodium Bicarbonate 100 mEq.
+Flush well between these medications.
+It is critical that these drugs not be given together, as they will precipitate. - A For adequate perfusion, observe and monitor. - A For poor perfusion: - Consider Atropine 0.5 mg IV, up to total of 3 mg. - If treatments are ineffective begin pacing: - If time permits, Midazolam 2 mg slow IV prior to pacing. - Set at 70 BPM, 20 mA and increase until mechanical capture is obtained.